josephbrimeyer/burger-time/README.md

 ## Usage

-Upon launching the application the user is able to create a new burger, consume a burger, unconsume a burger, and delete a burger.
+Upon launching the application the user is able to create a new burger, consume a burger, crave a burger, and delete a burger.
 The application tracks status of the burgers and the data persists in the database across sessions.
 ![Demo](public/assets/images/Burger-Time.gif)

 ## Credits